meieda/architecture-center/docs/microservices/domain-analysis.md

 Bounded contexts are not necessarily isolated from one another.
 The solid lines that connect the bounded contexts represent the places where two bounded contexts interact.
 For example, Shipping depends on User Accounts to get information about customers, and depends on Drone Management to schedule drones from the fleet.

 In the book *Domain Driven Design* (Addison-Wesley, 2003), Eric Evans describes several patterns for maintaining the integrity of a domain model when it interacts with another bounded context.
 One of the main principles of microservices is that services communicate through well-defined APIs.
 This approach corresponds to two patterns that Evans calls Open Host Service and Published Language.
 The idea of Open Host Service is that a subsystem defines a formal protocol (API) that other subsystems use to communicate with it.
 Published Language extends this idea by publishing the API in a form that other teams can use to write clients.
 When we start designing our actual microservices, they will expose RESTful APIs that are described using the [OpenAPI Specification](https://www.openapis.org/specification/repo).
+This specification defines a language-agnostic interface description for REST APIs, expressed in JSON or YAML format.

 For the rest of this journey, we will focus on the Shipping bounded context.

 ## Tactical DDD

-Domain driven design (DDD) has two distinct phases, strategic and tactical.
-In strategic DDD, you are defining the large-scale structure of the system.
-Tactical DDD provides a set of design patterns that you can use to create the domain model.
-In this section, we use these patterns to identify microservice boundaries in the Drone Delivery application.

-During the strategic phase of DDD, you are mapping out the business domain, defining bounded contexts for your domain models, and developing a ubiquitous language.
+During the strategic phase of DDD, you are mapping out the business domain and defining bounded contexts for your domain models.
 Tactical DDD is when you define your domain models with more precision.
 The tactical patterns are applied within a single bounded context.
 In a microservices architecture, we are particularly interested in the entity and aggregate patterns.
 Applying these patterns will help us to identify natural boundaries for the services in our application.
 As a general principle, a microservice should be no smaller than an aggregate, and no larger than a bounded context.
 First, we'll review the tactical patterns, then we'll apply them to the Shipping bounded context in the drone delivery application.

 ### Overview of the tactical patterns